-Principle 3.11 of the Code and Recommendation 3.4 of the new Code stipulates that an issuer should establish a nomination committee which operates under a written charter (unless this is carried out by the whole board).
+Recommendation 3.4 of the NZX Code stipulates that an issuer should establish a nomination committee which operates under a written charter (unless this is carried out by the whole board).
 We believe the nomination committee should have at least three members, although we will accept only two members in the case of a board of four or less.